 - Customers- Who receives the product or services

 Process mapping is the graphical representation with illustrative descriptions of how things get done.
-It helps the participants to visualize the details of the process closely and guides decision-making.
+It helps the participants visualize the process details closely and guides decision-making.
 One can identify the major areas of strengths and weaknesses in the existing process.

 The major components of a process map include the inputs, outputs, and steps in the process.
-A good process map should illustrate the flow of the work and the interaction with the organization.
-It should make use of common language (symbols) that are easily understood by everyone.
+A good process map should illustrate the workflow and the organization’s interaction.
+It should use a common language (symbols) that everyone easily understands.

-An ideal process map should contain proper detail with respect to multiple paths, decisions, and also rework loops.
+An ideal process map should contain proper detail regarding multiple paths, decisions, and rework loops.

 Types of process maps

-There are two major types of process maps: Process flowchart and Deployment flowchart.
+There are two major types of process maps: Process flowcharts and Deployment flowcharts.

-A process flowchart is a simple process map that provides a visual representation of the sequence of activities along with their points of decisions.
-These flowcharts provide the basic details of the process, which can later be augmented by adding the roles of different staff.
+A process flowchart is a simple process map that visually represents the sequence of activities along with their points of decision.
+These flowcharts provide the basic details of the process, which can later be augmented by adding different staff roles.

 These process maps provide the interactions between different departments and the roles performed by different people in the organization.
-Also termed as ‘swim- lane’ charts, these process maps have vertical lines showing the movement of the process from person to person.
+Also termed ‘swim-lane’ charts, these process maps have vertical lines showing the movement of the process from person to person.

-Value stream mapping provides a visual representation of the flow of materials and information throughout the organization.
-It visually shows the important parameters like cycle time, lead time, inventory or waiting time, % complete and accurate, number of operators.
+Value stream mapping visually represents the flow of materials and information throughout the organization.
+It visually shows the important parameters like cycle time, lead time, inventory or waiting time, % complete and accuracy, and the number of operators.
 Three important steps of VSM:

-- Create as-is current state process how an organization delivers products and services to the customers
+- Create as-is current state process of how an organization delivers products and services to the customers

 - Identify wastes in the process and draw the proposed improved state map using lean principles